helloflask/flask-ckeditor/README.md

 ## Code Snippet Highlight

-The bulit-in CKEditor package include a [Code Snippet](ckeditor.com/addon/codesnippet)plugin.
+The bulit-in CKEditor package include a [Code Snippet](ckeditor.com/addon/codesnippet) plugin.
 You can set the code theme through configuration option `CKEDITOR_CODE_THEME`.
 The default theme was `monokai_sublime`.
 See all available themes at [Highlight.js's demo page](https://highlightjs.org/static/demo/), and the list of valid theme string can be find on this [page](https://sdk.ckeditor.com/samples/codesnippet.html).